 What Is Ethanol?

 Ethanol is a high-octane, clean-burning renewable fuel that’s added to gasoline to improve air quality, engine performance and environmental impact.
-It’s primarily made from field corn, much of which is grown in Nebraska.
-Learn more about its benefits for you and the environment.
+Ethanol is primarily made from field corn, much of which is grown right here in Nebraska.
+Learn more about the benefits of corn-based ethanol for you and the environment!

-How Ethanol is Made and How It’s Used
+How Ethanol is Made and How is it Used

 Ethanol is an eco-friendly biofuel that powers our cars, trucks and equipment with renewable resources.
 Made from plants, ethanol is a sustainable biofuel product that reduces pollution while providing an economic benefit to rural communities in Nebraska and across the country.